sasilver75/minllama-assignment/README.md

 Usage:
-1. To create and check a zip file with your outputs, run `python3 prepare_submit.py path/to/your/output/dir ANDREWID`
+1. To create and check a zip file with your outputs, run `python3 prepare_submit.py path/to/your/output/dir CRUZID`
 2. To check your zip file, run
-   `python3 prepare_submit.py path/to/your/submit/zip/file.zip ANDREWID`
+   `python3 prepare_submit.py path/to/your/submit/zip/file.zip CRUZID`

 Please double check this before you submit to Canvas; most recently we had about 10/100 students lose a 1/3 letter grade because of an improper submission format.